 country in SE Africa, surrounded on three sides by South Africa: a former British protectorate, it became an independent kingdom & member of the Commonwealth (1968): 6,704 sq mi (17,363 sq km); cap.
 Mbabane

 A country of southeast Africa between South Africa and Mozambique.
-Settled in the early 19th century by Swazi groups fleeing Zulu attacks, the region became a South African protectorate (1894–1899) and was subsequently transferred to British administration in 1903.
+Settled in the early 1800s by Swazi groups fleeing Zulu attacks, the region became a South African protectorate (1894–1899) and was subsequently transferred to British administration in 1903.
 Swaziland was granted limited autonomy in 1963 and achieved full independence in 1968.
 The country's first democratic elections were held in 1993.
 Mbabane is the capital and the largest city.
-Population: 1,130,000.

 A broad ring of crystalline rocks (Swaziland schists) encircles the Transvaal except on the south, where the Karroo formation extends over the Vaal River.

 Within this nearly complete circle of crystalline rocks several geological formations have been determined, of which the age cannot be more definitely fixed than that they are vastly older than the Karroo formation and newer than the Swaziland schists.

 Barberton and Swaziland Crystalline schists, quartzites, conglomSeries.

 - Molengraaff considers the Barberton series to be the metamorphosed equivalent of the Hospital Hill series, while Hatch regards it to be older and to form a portion of his Archaean series (Swaziland schists) to which position it is here assigned.